+SCHOOLS' EQUALITIES SUPPORT

+COUNTY HALL, MORPETH NE61 2EF OPENING TIMES: MONDAY - FRIDAY 8:30AM TO 5PM gill.finch@northumberland.gov.uk

+The Schools' Equalities Coordinator provides documentation, training and guidance to support schools to comply with the law and meet the requirements of the Public Sector Equality Duty.
+If pupils experience difficulties and discrimination which arise due to their protected characteristics, which include disability, race, belief, gender identity and sexual orientation, we can offer training and advice.
+We can also put schools in touch with partner organisations who offer support.

+Schools can request support by making contact with Gill Finch by email or telephone.

+SENSORY SUPPORT SERVICE

+SENSORY SUPPORT SERVICE, RIVERSIDE CENTRE, ARMSTRONG WAY, ASHINGTON NE63 0YD sensorysupport@northumberland.gov.uk

-01670 624854 The Sensory Support Service is a service which works across the County, providing specialist support to children and young people with sensory impairments from birth through to 25 years of age.
+The Sensory Support Service is a service which works across the County, providing specialist support to children and young people with sensory impairments from birth through to the end of school education.
 The Service is based in Ashington, but staff visit homes and schools all over the County.

 The Service is made up of Teachers of the Deaf/Visually Impaired/Multi-Sensory Impaired, a Mobility/Habilitation Officer and a specialist Speech and Language Therapist.
 Referrals need to come from health professionals in the first instance for children and young people with hearing impairment, but schools can make referrals for visually impaired students.
 Advice can be sought from the Service by anyone at any time.

 Levels of support are decided on the basis of need.
 The Service provides a combination of direct teaching and support for families, along with advice and guidance for schools and other settings.
 This includes audiological and technical support.
 Staff work closely with families and other professionals to ensure that the needs of children and young people with sensory impairments are met well.
 The aim is to enable children and young people with sensory impairments to enjoy the same rights and opportunities as their peers.

+SEND Manager for Sensory Support: Nicola Taylor

+SEND INFORMATION, ADVICE AND SUPPORT SERVICE

+COUNTY HALL, MORPETH, NORTHUMBERLAND NE61 2EF

+alison.bravey@northumberland.gov.uk

-SEND INFORMATION, ADVICE AND SUPPORT SERVICE COUNTY HALL, MORPETH, NORTHUMBERLAND NE61 2EF alison.bravey@northumberland.gov.uk Every Local Authority is required to have a dedicated service which provides free and impartial information, advice and support to children and young people with SEND (up to 25 years of age), and their parents and carers.
+Every Local Authority is required to have a dedicated service which provides free and impartial information, advice and support to children and young people with SEND (up to 25 years of age), and their parents and carers.
 This is to enable them to make informed decisions about matters relating to the child or young person's SEND, including matters relating to health and social care.

 In Northumberland this service is provided by the SEND Information, Advice and Support Service (previously known as the Parent Partnership Service).
 The service is run at arms-length from the Local Authority and is completely confidential (the only exception to this is if there are any safeguarding concerns).

 The service provides a range of information, including a series of leaflets which explain different aspects of the SEND system.
 These are available on request or can be downloaded from the service webpage at www.northumberland.gov.uk; search for 'SEND Information, Advice and Support'.

 The service is free and confidential, and operates on a self-referral basis.

-THE SPECIAL EDUCATIONAL NEEDS AND DISABILITY (SEND) TEAM SEND TEAM, COUNTY HALL, MORPETH NE61 2EF
+THE SEND (SPECIAL EDUCATIONAL NEEDS AND DISABILITY) TEAM

+SEND TEAM, COUNTY HALL, MORPETH NE61 2EF

+SEN@northumberland.gov.uk

-0345 600 6400 The role of the team is:
+The role of the team is: